krn1904/artify/WORKING.md

 - Use the Login or Sign Up buttons in the navigation when you’re not signed in.
 - After you sign in, you’ll see a Logout button in the navigation.

+### Profile settings
+- Go to `/dashboard/profile` to update your name, avatar image URL, and bio.
+- Role switching is temporarily disabled; it will be available soon.

 ### Tips
 - If a page asks you to log in, you’ll be redirected back to what you were doing once you finish.
 - You can always return to Explore to keep browsing or visit artist profiles from artwork pages.